Information on Bulbils

 Now, I’ve simplified some things.
 I’ve removed natural losses that happen over than time- but the percentages are roughly similar so they don’t change it in an apples-to-apples comparison.
 Some people point out that at the first harvest, you have little to no fully functional product- not easy to eat, not easy to sell.
 But what happens at the next year is the big difference.
 Two years into the “program” and the bulbil start is looking pretty nice.
 Thanks to the power of exponentials, we can see that clove counts and varying bulbil counts have a strong effect on final outcomes.

 Another thing to note is that since bulbils are a smaller plant, you will be planting more densely, so they won’t be taking up the same per-plant space.
-You can thickly sow bulbils (almost like you would a row of beets, or peas, since they are similar size) in a shallow trench, and grow them in a thick row, harvesting the little gems in batches.
+You can thickly sow bulbils (almost like you would a row of beets, or peas, since they are similar size) in a shallow trench, and grow them in a thick row, harvesting the little gems in batches. i have never used a seeder (like an Earthway) for bulbils, but in theory it could work.

 All in all, I always believe in diversification of strategies.
-For established varieties, I use bulbils as planting stock so I have more bulbs to sell at market.
+For established varieties, I sometimes use bulbils as planting stock so I have more bulbs to sell at market.
 For a Rocambole, every 8 bulbils I plant lets me sell one more 8-cloved bulb at market.
 And with TLC those bulbils will give a reasonable yield.
 For new varieties, I plant it all- cloves, bulbils, everything.
 My goal is to get plant population up, fast, and have more to pick from for selecting my strain.